MohamedRejeb/compose-rich-editor/README.md

 > - ...

 ### Update Rich Text Styles
 We have some available methods under `RichTextValue` to update styles.
 If we use `addStyle` method, we add a style.
 If we use `removeStyle` method, we remove a style.
-Also, we can toggle a style using `toggleStyle` methond and all of these methods accepts a `RichTextStyle`as a parameter. <br>
+Also, we can toggle a style using `toggleStyle` method and all of these methods accepts a `RichTextStyle` as a parameter. <br>

 ```kotlin
 var richTextValue by remember { mutableStateOf(RichTextValue()) }